LLMs.txt: agent-readable Markdown index of this site at /llms.txt

 1. The UniswapX Quote contains auction parameters, which the user signs to create a gasless offchain message.
 This signed message commits to the auction parameters and defines a slippage tolerance, representing the minimum amount the swapper will accept.

 2. This gets sent to Uniswap Labs' server, which requests a final "hard quote" from the group of quoters.
-Whichever quote (hard quote) is highest wins exclusivity and gives the quoter a fixed amount of time to fill the order (sending users their tokens and settling the transaction).
+Whichever quote (hard quote) is highest wins exclusivity and gives the quoter a short exclusivity window to fill the order (sending users their tokens and settling the transaction).

 • If no quoter provides the amount that the swapper had signed for (e.g. prices moved), then the order is sent out without exclusivity, meaning anyone can fill the order.